 We recognise how hard it is to survive CSA.
 Many survivors have coping strategies and we do not judge anyone for these survival mechanisms.
 We don’t exclude anyone who is struggling with addiction but if you are obviously under the influence of alcohol or drugs we might ask you to step out of the group for that session as you will be less likely to benefit from the group and it could make others feel unsafe, especially if they are in recovery themselves.
 We would offer you a cup of tea and a chat and encourage you to come back the next week.

-You might want to socialise with other group members after the art group and would strongly suggest this is in somewhere such as a café and not a pub.
-Not all will feel comfortable in an environment where others are drinking alcohol.
+You might want to socialise with other group members after the art group and would suggest this is in somewhere such as a café and not a pub because not everyone will feel comfortable in an environment where others are drinking alcohol.

 If you have any questions about the group, these guidelines, or can no longer attend, please feel free to email The Flying Child at email@example.com.